• Skip to primary navigation

 Ricotta Stuffed Pasta Shells with Sausage and Spinach

 Easy to make weeknight one pot pasta dish!
-Prepare the shells ahead of time and simply pop them in the oven.
-I think there’s nothing better than having a restaurant quality pasta dish on the table within minutes!
-Especially when I’m treating my family and friends.
-They love a good stuffed pasta dish any night of the week!
-This pasta dinner recipe is simple, fast and delicious!
+Prepare these easy cheesy stuffed shells ahead of time and simply pop them in the oven.
+I think there's nothing better than having a restaurant quality pasta dish on the table within minutes!

 Sausage Stuffed Pasta Shells